TinaWang98/ATB-Project/README.md

 Parallel allows two benchmarks to be carried out independently, and the failure of one benchmark does not affect the other.

-##### In general, does it always make sense to use the algorithms with the best O(n) performance in our code?
-Describe some scenarios where it could make sense to choose a slower algorithm.
+**4. In general, does it always make sense to use the algorithms with the best O(n) performance in our code?
+Describe some scenarios where it could make sense to choose a slower algorithm.**

 Sometimes choosing a slower algorithm can perform better.